Cost of Living in Manchester 2026: Monthly Expenses Breakdown

 Dining Out Expenses

-After looking at grocery basics, it helps to compare those costs with eating out so you can plan realistic monthly food spending.
-You’ll find dining out costs in Manchester vary: casual dining and McDonalds offer budget options, while a mid-range restaurant pushes costs up.
+Dining out costs in Manchester vary: casual options and McDonald’s keep things cheap, while a mid-range restaurant pushes the bill higher.
 Use the table below to compare typical prices and factor beverage prices into your monthly dining budget.

 Item Typical Price Notes